B.Sc.(Agr.) Supplemental Information for Your Schedule of Studies

 Students interested in applying to the DVM program at the University of Guelph should carefully read and understand the admissions requirements for DVM.
 Students seeking advice from the Program Counsellor should indicate their future plans when discussing courses so advice can be built around the admission requirements as well as the degree program.

-Students following the 2012-2013 Undergraduate Calendar and beyond should refer to the information in the right side menu about how DVM requirements fit with the B.Sc.(Agr.) degree when planning out your degree requirements as well as admission requirements.
+Students can refer to the information in the right side menu about how DVM requirements fit with the B.Sc.(Agr.) degree when planning out your degree requirements as well as admission requirements.